Bachelor of Nursing/Bachelor of Public Health and Health Promotion

 • community development.

 Deakin’s purpose-built Clinical Simulation Centres for nursing students simulate real healthcare settings.
-They provide you with the facilities and equipment required to develop practical nursing skills, which are further enhanced through your clinical placements.
+They provide you with the facilities and equipment required to develop practical nursing skills, which are further enhanced through your professional experience placements.

 In your final year, you will also have the opportunity to complete the Health Practicum unit, giving you 120 hours of invaluable practical experience in the health industry.